raeumlich/k8std-libsonnet/docs/kindOrder.md

 ---
-permalink: /manifest/kindOrder/
+permalink: /kindOrder/
 ---

-# manifest.kindOrder
+# kindOrder

 Manages a list of Kinds for ordering within a manifest file or across multiple manifest files.

 ## Index